TaskBeacon/taskbeacon.github.io/source/index.rst

 ----------

 Welcome to **TaskBeacon**, a community-driven platform for sharing, standardizing, and enhancing psychological paradigms.
-Our mission is to improve **reproducibility and efficiency** in psychological and brain science research through structured formats and LLM-powered experiment generation.
+Our mission is to improve reproducibility and efficiency in psychological and brain science research through structured formats and LLM-powered experiment generation.

-TaskBeacon is an open science initiative that offers a suite of tools and resources:
+TaskBeacon offers a suite of tools and resources:

 - `TAPS <https://taskbeacon.github.io/taps>`_ – A standardized format for structuring cognitive tasks
 - `psyflow <https://taskbeacon.github.io/psyflow/>`_ – A Python library for programming cognitive experiments